Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Conclusions

 \section{Conclusions}

 Our results show that EBMs trained with non-persistent and non-convergent MCMCs to estimate the log-likelihood gradient are models with memory of their training scheme.
 We also show analytically how to exploit such memory effects to generate high-quality samples in a very short time, through a very precise sampling process that must perfectly match that of the training: i.e., same update rules, initializations and sampling time.
 EBMs trained with the contrastive divergence recipe fall into this category.
 However, they have the disadvantage that they cannot be used to generate new data because they provide minimal variation in the sample used for initialization.
 In this sense, we show that EBMs trained with short \emph{randomly} initialized MCMC runs can be effectively used as diffusion models for sample generation. \\On the other hand, we also prove that the equilibrium measure of an EBM trained in this way cannot correctly describe the statistics of the data and should be used with caution for interpretive applications.
-The lack of convergence of MCMC runs is particularly critical for datasets with an effectively low dimension, i.e., datasets that follow multimodal distributions, as mixing times become excessively long~\cite{bereux2022learning,decelle2021exact} to be thermalized by brute force.
+The lack of convergence of MCMC runs is particularly critical for datasets with an effectively low dimension, i.e., datasets that follow multimodal distributions, as mixing times become excessively long~\cite{bereux2022learning,decelle2021exact,nijkamp2022mcmc} to be thermalized by brute force.

-\section{Acknowledgements}
+\subsection{Acknowledgements}

-G.C., A.D. and B.S. acknowledge financial support by the Comunidad de Madrid and the Complutense University of Madrid (Spain) through the Atracción de Talento programs (Refs.
-2019-T1/TIC-13298 for A.D. and G.C. and 2019-T1/TIC-12776 for B.S.), the Banco Santander and the UCM (grant PR44/21-29937), and Ministerio de Econom\'{\i}a y Competitividad, Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (FEDER) (Spain and European Union) through the grant PID2021-125506NA-I00.
+G.C, A.D. and B.S. acknowledge financial support by the Comunidad de Madrid and the Complutense University of Madrid (UCM) through the Atracción de Talento programs (Refs.
+2019-T1/TIC-13298 and 2019-T1/TIC-12776), the Banco Santander and the UCM (grant PR44/21-29937), and Ministerio de Econom\'{\i}a y Competitividad, Agencia Estatal de Investigaci\'on and Fondo Europeo de Desarrollo Regional (Ref.
+PID2021-125506NA-I00).
 E.A. acknowledges support from the Swiss National Science Foundation by the SNSF Ambizione Grant No.~PZ00P2{\_}173962, and from the Simons Foundation (Grant No.~348126 to Sidney Nagel).
+B.S. acknowledges the support of the Agence Nationale de la Recherche (Ref.
+ANR CPJ-ESE 2022).